Last Updated: June 21, 2024

 United States of America

-Nancy Pelosi is the only woman in U.S. history to hold the position of Speaker of the United States House of Representatives, a role she has served in from 2007 to 2011, and again beginning in 2019 and lasting until 2023.
+Nancy Pelosi is the only woman in U.S. history to hold the position of Speaker of the United States House of Representatives, a role she served in from 2007 to 2011 and again from 2019 to 2023.

 Early Life

-Nancy Patricia D'Alesandro was born in Baltimore, Maryland, on March 26, 1940.
-She was the only girl in the family, and the youngest of seven children.
-Her parents' families both originated in Italy.
+Nancy Patricia D'Alesandro was born on March 26, 1940, in Baltimore, Maryland.
+She was the only girl in the family and the youngest of seven children.
+Her parents' families both originated from Italy.
 She was born into a politically active family.
 At the time of her birth, her father was a Democratic Congressman from Maryland who later became the Mayor of Baltimore.
 Her brother, Thomas D'Alesandro III, was also Mayor of Baltimore, serving from 1967 to 1971.
 Additionally, her mother was also active in the Democratic Party, organizing Democrat women.
-As a result, Pelosi became involved with politics from an early age, when she began helping her father with his various campaign events.
+As a result, Pelosi became involved with politics from an early age when she began helping her father with his various campaign events.

 Political Career

-Pelosi began her own political career by first interning for Senator Daniel Brewster (D-Maryland) in the 1960s.
-She later moved to San Francisco, California, where she befriended 5th District congressman Phillip Burton.
-In 1976 she was elected as a Democratic National Committee member from California, holding the position until 1996.
-She also served in various other capacities within the Democratic Party during the late 1970s and 1980s, for example as the finance chair of the Democratic Senatorial Campaign Committee.
+Pelosi began her own political career by interning for Senator Daniel Brewster (D-Maryland) in the 1960s.
+She later moved to San Francisco, California, where she befriended 5th District Congressman Phillip Burton.
+In 1976, she was elected as a Democratic National Committee member from California, holding the position until 1996.
+She also served in various other capacities within the Democratic Party during the late 1970s and 1980s, for example, as the finance chair of the Democratic Senatorial Campaign Committee.

-After Burton passed away in 1983, he was succeed by his wife Sala.
-After she no longer wished to run for re-election, Sala Burton designated Pelosi as her successor, which basically guaranteed that Burton's previous supporters would also support Pelosi.
+After Burton passed away in 1983, he was succeeded by his wife, Sala.
+After she no longer wished to run for re-election, Sala Burton designated Pelosi as her successor, which basically guaranteed that Burton's previous supporters would also support Nancy.
 Following Sala's untimely death a mere month into her second term, Pelosi won the resulting special election and took office as the 5th District congresswoman in June 1987.
-She represented the 5th District from 1987 to 1993; the 8th District from 1993 to 2013; and the 12th District from 2013 to the present (as of April 2020).
+She represented the 5th District from 1987 to 1993, the 8th District from 1993 to 2013, the 12th District from 2013 to 2023, and the 11th District since 2023.

-Other significant positions Pelosi has held include the position of House Minority Whip, from 2002 to 2003; Leader of the House Democratic Caucus since 2003; House Minority Leader from 2003 to 2007, and 2011 to 2019; and the Speaker of the United States House of Representatives, from 2007 to 2011, and was sworn-in again as Speaker in January 2019.
+Other significant positions Pelosi has held include the position of House Minority Whip from 2002 to 2003, Leader of the House Democratic Caucus since 2003, House Minority Leader from 2003 to 2007 and 2011 to 2019, and the Speaker of the United States House of Representatives, from 2007 to 2011 and 2019 to 2023.
 She is the first person since Sam Rayburn in 1955 to be re-elected to the post of Speaker for non-consecutive terms.
-However, in order to regain the position of speakership, she had to agree to a deal that limits her to only four years in the role.
+However, in order to regain the position of speakership, she had to agree to a deal that limited her to only four years in the role.

 Chip Somodevilla/Getty Images